IntraCenter

 Lexington, Kentucky

-The IntraCenter places architecture at the intersection of educational, social, physical, and economic wellbeing.
+The IntraCenter places architecture at the intersection of educational, social, physical, and economic well-being.
 Our clients — The Community School That Never Closes Initiative — gave us a complex program and a mandate to locate all of it in a single building: classrooms, a banking center, cultural facilities, a health clinic, daycare, a fitness center, meeting rooms, recreational spaces, and a range of human services agencies.